 The barefoot 60s pop princess whose vulnerable cool and Eurovision win captured a generation, before a fierce artistic reinvention decades later.

-Sandie Shaw shot to fame as a teenager, a symbol of Mod-era London with her doe eyes, mini-dresses, and trademark bare feet.
-Her first single, a cover of 'Always Something There to Remind Me,' went straight to number one in 1964, setting the stage for a string of hits crafted by songwriters like Chris Andrews.
-In 1967, she was somewhat reluctantly entered into the Eurovision Song Contest; her performance of the breezy 'Puppet on a String' won, but she later called the song 'a dirge' that typecast her.
-Disillusioned with pop's factory system, she retired from music in her twenties, only to stage one of the most unexpected comebacks.
-In the 1980s, she shed her pop princess image entirely, collaborating with indie acts like The Smiths and recording stark, critically acclaimed albums on the Rough Trade label.
-This second act revealed a thoughtful, assertive artist who had taken control of her narrative.
-Shaw's journey mirrors the evolution of pop itself—from manufactured innocence to authentic, artist-driven expression.
+Sandie Shaw's 1964 cover of 'Always Something There to Remind Me' hit number one in the UK when she was seventeen.
+With her bare feet, mini-dresses, and doe eyes, she embodied Mod-era London.
+Songwriter Chris Andrews crafted a string of subsequent hits for her.
+In 1967, she reluctantly entered the Eurovision Song Contest and won with 'Puppet on a String,' a song she later called 'a dirge' that typecast her.
+Disillusioned with pop's factory system, she retired in her twenties.
+She staged an unexpected comeback in the 1980s, shedding her pop princess image.
+She collaborated with indie acts like The Smiths and recorded stark albums on the Rough Trade label.
+That second act revealed an assertive artist who controlled her own narrative.
+Shaw's journey mirrors pop's evolution from manufactured innocence to artist-driven expression.

 1946–1964